pivotal/docs-tap/hardening-guide.hbs.md

 ### Encryption of Data At Rest

 All data should be encrypted at rest.
-The Tanzu Application Platform runs on top of the Kubernetes platform and as such, relies on the Tanzu
+The Tanzu Application Platform runs on top of the Kubernetes platform and as such, TAP will verify the default storage class configured on the Kubernetes cluster.
+Customers are required to provide a Persistent Volume Provisioner to the Kubernetes infrastructure that supports encryption if the customers desires to have Encrypt of Data at Rest as an outcome.

 * Persistent Volume claim encryption
 * Data at rest should be encrypted.